cadbox1/glue-stack/docs/Building Glue Stack.md

    That should open a working react app in your browser, how easy was that!

-4. Open the file `package.json` and remove the `^` (caret) from the start of the version numbers.
-This will ensure that our dependency version won't change unless we change them.

-5. Add this line before the dependencies.
+4. Add this line before the dependencies.

    This will route any unkown urls to our API.